-In 100 days in 1994 approximately one million Tutsis and moderate Hutus were murdered in the genocide against the Tutsi in Rwanda.
+In 100 days in 1994 approximately 1 million Tutsis and moderate Hutus were murdered in the genocide against the Tutsi in Rwanda.
 The genocide took place following decades of tensions between Hutus and Tutsis, and a recent history of persecution and discrimination against Tutsis.

 On 6 April 1994 the plane carrying Rwanda’s President was shot down.
 Extremist Hutu leaders accused Tutsis of killing the President, and Hutu civilians were told by radio and word of mouth that it was their duty to wipe out the Tutsis.